-Policy DF Series
+Policies DF Series

 Employees on probationary, term, and continuing contracts can be dismissed during the school year according to the procedures outlined in district policies.
 Employees on probationary or term contracts can be nonrenewed at the end of the contract term.
 Contract employees dismissed during the school year, suspended without pay, or subject to a reduction in force are entitled to receive notice of the recommended action, an explanation of the charges against them, and an opportunity for a hearing.
-The time lines and procedures to be followed when a suspension, termination, or nonrenewal occurs will be provided when written notice is given to an employee.
-Advance notification requirements do not apply when a contract employee is dismissed for failing to obtain or maintain appropriate certification or when the employee's certification is revoked for misconduct.
-Information on the time lines and procedures can be found in the DF series policies that are provided to employees or in the policy manuals located in the principals' and directors' offices and on the district website, www.dickinsonisd.org ("Board of Trustees", "Board Policy").
+The timelines and procedures to be followed when a suspension, termination, or nonrenewal occurs will be provided when a written notice is given to an employee.
+Advance notification requirements do not apply when a contract employee's certification is revoked for misconduct.
+Information on the timelines and procedures can be found in the DF series policies that are provided to employees or are available online.

-Dismissal of Non-contract Employees
+Dismissal of Noncontract Employees